In this article, we are going to discuss the cause of marijuana with 3 leaves & also answer a common question how many leaves does marijuana have?

 After germination, the leaves usually have a second set of 3-point leaves.
 From then onwards, the leaves normally have more than three points.

 Cannabis plants have several numbers of points.
 However, the most common point is seven.
 Depending on the strain, you will see 5, 9, 11, or even 13 points which aren’t unusual.
-While these may be rare, occasionally marijuana plants have an even number of points.
+While these may be rare, occasionally marijuana plants have an even number of points, prompting the question of how many leafs does weed have.

 Nonetheless, some plants may have varying leaves even on the same plant.